 Toledo Firefighter’s Museum

 918 W. Sylvania Ave., Toledo, OH | 419-478-3473

 Tales of firefighting 150 years ago come alive in the midst of vintage pumpers, uniforms and equipment used by the city's first bucket brigade.
 Open every Saturday from Noon to 4 p.m.
 Also available weekdays or evenings by appointment.

-Visiting the Main Library in downtown is a memorable experience.
-Includes children’s area, computers, free internet, organized activities, toys, games, café and gift store.
+Visiting the newly renovated Main Library in downtown is a memorable experience.
+Includes children’s area, computers, free internet, organized activities, café and gift shop.
 Convenient, free parking garage (minimal fees for longer stays).
-The expansive modern addition including a second-floor outdoor space complete with grass and trees.

 Discover 30,000 masterworks, including paintings, sculpture, decorative arts, works on paper and more.
 Make sure to see the Toledo Museum of Art’s world-famous collection of glass art and the beautifully designed Glass Pavilion, where daily glassblowing demonstration take place.
 Closed Mondays.

 Cost: FREE (Fee for Parking)

 Over nearly a century, the Toledo Museum of Art campus has grown from a single building to an architecturally significant campus that is a highlight of the city.
 With six buildings on 32 acres, TMA's campus offers Neoclassical, Art Deco, and Postmodern architecture, as well as green space and a sculpture garden, all surrounded by the celebrated Victorian homes of Toledo’s Old West End neighborhood.

 2201 Kenwood Blvd., Toledo, OH | 419-720-2485